wavebeem/wavebeem.com/src/blog/2024/becoming-an-astro-not.md

 they added JSX support, but it's not especially documented besides a link out to an external
 [blog post from JetBrains](https://www.jetbrains.com/guide/javascript/tutorials/eleventy-tsx/) that didn't really work out for me very well.
+Maybe one day I'll get motivated and figure it out well enough to contribute to the official documentation.

 Nunjucks doesn't seem especially well supported these days, but migrating to Liquid was a horrible experience for me.
 Maybe I should play around with EJS?